kirillsulim/react-auth-demo/README.md

 - [JWT](https://jwt.io/) as token generator/checker
 - [bcrypt](https://github.com/kelektiv/node.bcrypt.js) as password hasher.

+## Missing parts

 This demo missing important parts:

 1. Renew token
 2. Store token in local storage to keep authorization on tab refreshes

+## Saved user

+In db.json there is saved user with login 1234 and password 1234.